vexx32/vexx32.github.io/_posts/2020-02-15-Building-Arrays-Collections.md

 1. If for some reason you cannot assign the statement or need to build multiple collections in the same loop, use a `List<T>`.
 1. If you have a scenario where you need to add multiple items to a collection, use a `List<T>` and make short work of it with `AddRange()`.

-I went into this post thinking it'd be short and sweet, but I really can't help but explain things to the *n*th degree, can I? :joy:
+I went into this post thinking it'd be short and sweet, but I really can't help but explain things to the *n*th degree, can I? 😂

 That's all I have for now, I think.
 If you have any questions or comments, feel free to leave a comment below.

 I'm also keeping an eye out for some more content to cover to get back into regular blog posts, so if there's something I haven't already covered that you're needing some explanation on and think I can help, give me a shout on Twitter or one of the community channels.
-Have a great day! :blush:
+Have a great day! 😊

 <!-- Reference Links -->
 [csharp-interfaces]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/